mminella/bad/experiments/scripts/README.md

 And then we have a sript for doing all three in one:
 * `launchBAD.rb` -- Launch, configure and deploy B.A.D to a new machine.

+## AWS Credentials

+You should use the AWS CLI tools to setup your credentials: `aws configure`.

+You should have a profile called `bad-project`.